 Although the Fund generally seeks to invest for the long term, it may sell securities regardless of how long they have been held.
-Generally, an index fund sells securities in response to redemption requests from shareholders of conventional (not exchange-traded) shares or to changes in the composition of its target index.
-Because of this, the turnover rate for the Fund has been very low.
+Generally, an index fund sells securities in response to redemption requests from shareholders of conventional (not exchange-traded) shares or to changes in the composition of its target index or in an effort to manage the fund's duration.
 The Financial Highlights section of this prospectus shows historical turnover rates for the Fund.
 A turnover rate of 100%, for example, would mean that the Fund had sold and replaced securities valued at 100% of its net assets within a one-year period.
 In general, the greater the turnover rate, the greater the impact transaction costs will have on a fund's return.
 Also, funds with high turnover rates may be more likely to generate capital gains, including short-term capital gains, that must be distributed to shareholders and will be taxable to shareholders investing through a taxable account.